 b.
 Sales Tax

-While Oregon’s income tax rate is one of the highest in the nation, it is one of the few states including Alaska, Delaware, Montana, and New Hampshire that don’t have a sales tax.
-If you live in Washington near the border with Oregon, this is a great way to save!
+While Oregon’s income tax rate is one of the highest in the nation, it is one of the few states including Alaska, Delaware, Montana, and New Hampshire that do not have a sales tax.
+If you live in Washington near the border with Oregon, this is a great way to save.

 For Washington residents, the situation is the opposite.
 There is no income tax, but the base rate for sales tax in the state is 6.5%.
 When you add on local sales tax rates, it can reach as high as 10.5%.
 The positive is that you have some control over this tax.
 Shopping in Oregon or spending carefully will help add significant savings over time.